 “To the students here today,” Grant said, “if you’re ever having a hard time, please remember you don’t have to go through it alone.
 Speaking up is a sign of courage.
-And to the teachers and staff,” he added, “thank you for creating environments where students feel seen, supported, and safe to talk about their mental health.”
+And to the teachers and staff,” he added, “thank you for creating environments where students feel seen, supported, and safe to talk about their mental health.” n